Cybvr/JujuZero/Product Guide.md

 - Sharing capabilities for collaboration

 7. Pricing and Plans
-JujuAGI offers a flexible pricing plan to suit your needs:
+Juju offers a flexible pricing plan to suit your needs:
 - Monthly subscription: $15
 - Annual subscription: $6/month (billed annually)
 - Free tier available with limited features
 Payment processed securely through our payment gateway

 8. Privacy and Security
-At JujuAGI, we prioritize the security of your data:
+At Juju, we prioritize the security of your data:
 - All file transfers and project data are encrypted
 - Files are only stored temporarily during processing
 - Projects are securely stored for easy access